geotools/geotools/docs/user/library/http/index.rst

 ------------

 Supports calling external HTTP services by a common client API.
 The API is defined by two interfaces HTTPClient and HTTPResponse.
-To create a implementation of the HTTPClient we're offering a factory through CommonFactoryFinder.
+To create a implementation of the HTTPClient we're offering a factory through HTTPFactoryFinder.

 **Maven**::